codedpro/FougeritePlugins/README.md

 # FougeritePlugins
-FougeritePlugins For Rust Legacy Game
+FougeritePlugins For Rust Legacy Game For MadGames Company